vantage-sh/docs.vantage.sh/docs/kubernetes_agent.md

    The limits provided within the Helm chart are set low to support small clusters (approximately 10 nodes) and should be considered the minimum values for deploying an agent.

-   Estimates for later clusters are roughly:
+   Estimates for larger clusters are roughly:
    - ~1 CPU/1000 node
    - ~2 MB/node